telerik/reporting-docs/getting-started/first-steps-designing.md

 previous_url: /getting-started/first-steps
 ---

-# Create Your First Telerik Report
+# Designing Your First Telerik Report

 This guide targets users who need to quickly get up and running with Telerik Reporting and design and export a report.

 * First, you will install Telerik Reporting from an MSI file and load the demos.

 * Next, you'll create a sample report with the Standalone Report Designer, connect it to data, and visualize the result.

 * Then, you will set the report title, header, and footer, and add some basic styling.

 * Finally, you will export the report to a PDF file.

 At the end, you'll be able to achieve the following result.

 ![Preview of the final version of the Demo Report](images/DemoReport.PNG)

 For an advanced first-steps scenario on integrating a Telerik Report in an application, refer to the getting started guide on [integrating a report in a web application]({% slug first-steps-integrating-reports %}).

 ## Prerequisites

 The following prerequisites are required for accomplishing the scenario in this tutorial.
 For more information on the third-party tooling versions supported by Telerik Reporting, refer to the [list with system requirements](https://www.telerik.com/products/reporting/system-requirements).